 Coffee and tea might give your metabolism a boost but it’s still important to combine them with a healthy diet and exercise routine for successful weight loss.
 Livestrong.com explains, “To lose weight, you need to burn more calories than your body needs.
 Drinking one of these teas may help you burn a few extra calories, but to lose the weight you need to eat fewer calories, exercise more or a combination of both.”
 While more research is needed on the metabolism-boosting benefits of caffeinated beverages, coffee and tea can still be a healthful addition to your diet in moderation.
+Just be sure to speak with your doctor to ensure caffeine is safe for you.
 Learn more about the health benefits of green tea and coffee! >

 6. HIIT Training